OpenSecuritySummit/oss-website/content/participant/glasswall/Dinis-Cruz.md

 website: http://diniscruz.blogspot.com/
 ---

-Dinis Cruz is a CISO and Transformation Agent, focused on creating teams and environments where security is an enabler and accelerator for the business, while securing and protecting the digital assets from existing threats.
-Dinis was nominated for CISO of the Year 2019 at #CyberSecurityAwards
+Dinis Cruz the CTO and CISO of Glasswall and brings a unique blend of Security and Engineering expertise with 20+ years experience in Cyber Security and Software Development.
+Dinis is focused on creating teams and environments where engineering and security are enablers and accelerators for the business, with a big focus on the productisation and commercialisation of advanced technologies.

+Dinis was nominated for CISO of the Year 2019 at #CyberSecurityAwards, and was highlighed as one of the [10 Best CSOs of 2020 by Industry Era](https://www.industry-era.com/Dinis-Cruz-CTO-&-CISO-of-Glasswall-Best-CSOs-of-2020.php)

-Dinis is also writing a book called Generation Z Developers (but useful for all Generations) available from Amazon: https://www.amazon.co.uk/Gen-Developers-concepts-generation-developers/dp/1724194607
+Dinis is also writing a book called Generation Z Developers (but useful for all Generations) available [at Amazon](https://www.amazon.co.uk/Gen-Developers-concepts-generation-developers/dp/1724194607)

 For more details [see Dinis CV](https://www.slideshare.net/DinisCruz/dinis-cruz-cv-ciso-and-transformation-agent-v12) (done as a presentation)